 That’s quite the list of outdoor survival items right?

 Just one final reminder: your mini survival kit should be kept as small as possible.
 If you struggle to choose what items you need most from the list you might want to purchase a pre-made kit.

 If put together properly a custom survival kit is much better than the commercial store-bought variety.
 Only you know what environment you are venturing into, with this knowledge you should be able to decide what items are useful and which are needlessly weighing you down.
 Generic survival kits usually include impractical items you don’t need, most of the time these kits are also made up of inferior quality products and have a high chance of failing you when you need them the most.

 When selecting your container make sure it is compact, easily visible, lightweight, waterproof and extremely strong.
 Your container will have to be comfortable because you will need to have it on you for long periods of time, make sure it can be stored snugly on your person with little space to move around.

-Keep an eye out for the perfect container.
-I personally use a 6” x 3” x 2” snap lock airtight case which I bought off eBay and made some modifications to it to best suit my needs.
+Keep an eye out for the perfect container, I personally use a 6” x 3” x 2” snap lock, airtight case, which I bought off eBay and made some modifications to.
+It works great!